-- Run the clippers over the mustache downwardly.
-Use a longer size guard if you only want to clip hairs that don't lie flat, and a shorter one to thin the mustache.
+- Run the clippers over your mustache downwardly.
+Use a longer size guard if you only want to clip hairs that don't lie flat, and a shorter one to thin and reduce bulk.
 Until you've gained more experience, it's best to start with a longer guard to prevent cutting off too much hair.

-- Comb the mustache again, and trim away any hairs that stick out at the sides with scissors.
+- Comb again and trim away any hairs that stick out at the sides with scissors.

 Trimming Without Clippers

-If you don't have clippers, you can thin and tidy the mustache with a comb and scissors, as hairdressers and barbers do.
+If you don't have clippers, you can tidy and reduce bulk with a comb and scissors, as hairdressers and barbers do.
 The comb basically serves as a guard, but getting the mustache symmetrical is more difficult than with clippers, especially if you want to thin out more radically.

-- Run the comb lightly over one half of the mustache at such an angle that hairs that don't lie flat will poke through its teeth.
+- Run the comb lightly over one half of the mustache at such an angle that hairs that don't lie flat poke through its teeth (see photo above).

-- Snip away the offending hairs, working from the center to the sides.
+- Snip away offending hairs, working from the center.

 - Do the same on the other half of the mustache.

-- Comb the mustache, and trim away any hairs that stick out at the sides.
+- Comb and trim away any hairs that stick out at the sides.

-After you've finished, use an extra hand mirror to view the profile of the mustache and check that all hairs lie flat.
+After you've finished, use an extra hand mirror to view the profile, checking that all hairs lie flat.

 Hold the comb upside down and push it under the mustache.
 Pull it slightly away from you until only the hair length you want to trim pokes through the teeth.

-Cut a nick into the center of your mustache at the bow of the lip.
+Cut a nick into the center of the mustache at the bow of the lip.
 This suggests the philtrum (the groove that runs between the nose and mouth), which is considered one of the most attractive features of the human face.
 You may have noticed that James Franco shaves his philtrum completely when wearing a mustache.

 How Often Should You Trim a Mustache?